CircuitDev192/CanoeCircuitsPatch/README.md

 ### About "Canoe Mod" (Original Mod)

-"Canoe Mod" allows the player to craft a birch bark canoe, that can carry up to 4 players, a light, and optional storage.
+"Canoe" allows the player to craft a birch bark canoe, that can carry up to 4 players, a light, and optional storage.

 ## Features